JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 ```
 > Please note that it is warmly suggested to install also the prerequisite packages in order to avoid encountering future ROOT errors about libraries paths not found.
 > There should be another very optional library to install which is `libqt4-dev`.
 Since if you run `sudo apt-get install libqt4-dev` it may gives you an error, you may try to manually add the repository with this command `sudo add-apt-repository ppa:rock-core/qt4`.
 If also this doesn't work don't worry, you can proceed with the guide also without having `libqt4-dev` installed and all will works perfectly.
 The fact is that the `libqt4-dev` package was dropped from Ubuntu after 19.10 and is indeed not in the 20.04 repositories.

+After the system has been updated, decide in which folder you want to install ROOT and enter it through the shell.
+> Pay attention: if you want to install it in the `$HOME` directory you don't have to do anything, just open a new shell and continue with the following steps.
+Instead, if you want to install it for example in a folder named `dir`, which is located in `path/to/directory` path, you have to type `cd path/to/directory/dir` first, and then proceed with the guide.

 ### Proceed via binary distribution (warmly recommended)